mediapathic/hammerwiki/Developer-guide.md

 For tests, clone a new environment, set up a target, then alias it to the "test" target using the Alias builder:

 `testenv.Alias("test", test_target)`

+The list of supported bindings is near the top of the SConstruct: `vars.Add(ListVariable('bindings', ...))` Add the name of the language you're binding to this list (it must also be the name of the directory you added to src/bindings) otherwise SCons won't be able to find it.